 I found that those with leaky gut were more likely to suffer from cystic acne and skin troubles, and as we did the GAPS protocol to heal my son’s gut problems and allergies, my skin improved too.

 Though the specifics will certainly vary by individual, addressing gut problems and improving gut health are important steps to dealing with acne.
 The process is slow, but lasting.
 The specific things I found helpful in improving my gut health and inadvertently, my skin health are:

 - Taking a good quality probiotic.
-I’ve taken several over the years, but the one that seemed most helpful for acne was this probiotic.
+I’ve taken several over the years, but the one that seemed most helpful for acne was Clear Probiotics as it has a strain that helps skin health.
 I’ve also been taking Black mineral powder lately and while my acne is already gone, it has seemed to improve my skin.

 - Fat Soluble Vitamins: Once I added Fermented Cod Liver Oil to my daily regimen (years ago), my skin started to improve and it has continually gotten better over time.
 I also noticed I got fewer stretch marks when I was taking FCLO during pregnancy and using natural products on my stomach.

 - Gelatin/Collagen: I’m a big fan of gelatin and collagen powder for many reasons, but I credit these with speeding the healing of my skin from years of acne.
 I also often hear “You look way too young to have five kids” and I credit gelatin/collagen with these comments as well.
-Two great natural brands are Primal Kitchen and Vital Proteins.
+Two great natural brands are Perfect Supplements and Vital Proteins.